Your Source For Obscure TV!

 WPIX: 5.0

-Before reporting Hooper’s ratings for radio and television, The New York Times noted “Should anyone still believe in polls,” referring to the now infamous upset that saw incumbent Harry S. Truman defeat heavily favored Thomas E. Dewey.
+Before reporting Hooper’s ratings for radio and television, The New York Times noted, “Should anyone still believe in polls,” a reference to the now infamous upset that saw incumbent Harry S. Truman defeat heavily favored Thomas E. Dewey.

 1 “Radio and Television.”
 New York Times.
 4 Nov.
 1948: 58.